colllten/Find-a-Boiler/README.md

 at the bottom, and it will bring a new frame showing all the users that contain that specified string in their username.
 ### MyProfile.java:
+MyProfile shows the user's profile and allows them to check their friends list, contact information, and edit their profile through the settings button.
+Their profile picture is also displayed near the top.

 ### NotificationUpdate.java:

 ###ProfilePictureFrame.java:
+This is where users select their profile picture, if none is selected, they can go back into their settings and select one.

 ###RegisterFrame.java:
+This is where new users come to register for a new account.
+It fills in many of the User class's parameters and leads them to choose their profile picture.
 ###SearchFrame.java:

 ###Server.java: